tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 layout: post
 comments: true
 title: "Interactive SVG Animation with GSAP"
-categories: code javascript
+categories: code javascript svg
 published: false
 ---

 In this tutorial, you'll create an interactive espresso machine using SVG, JavaScript, and the [GSAP](https://greensock.com/gsap/) library for animation.
 You'll draw the espresso machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code to animate it.
+You'll learn how to use different SVG elements and attributes to draw with code.
+I won't go into much detail about JavaScript---just enough to add some event listeners and elements to manipulate with GSAP.
+The tutorial assumes that you possess a decent grasp of how HTML and CSS work.

 The final result is a three-step, interactive animation (Figure 1).
 Click the object next to each numbered ball that appears to test it out:

 <figure>
 <div id="figure1">